INFORMATION FOR MEMBERS

 Please always bring a soft pencil to rehearsals.

 To enable the Musical Director to plan rehearsals you may be asked at the beginning of each term whether there are any rehearsals you know you cannot attend.
-If, exceptionally, during the course of the term you are unable to attend any other rehearsals you should notify your sectiom representative.
+If, exceptionally, during the course of the term you are unable to attend any other rehearsals you should notify your section representative.

 SECTION REPS